blackappsolutions/core-content-jobs/README-technical.md

-# Core Content Jobs
+# Core Content Jobs Integration Guide

-Framework to embed jobs in content, when you don't have an evironment to run jobs (e.g. when you use CMCC-S)

-(developed against Version 2010.3)

-## Overview
+## Core Config
-CoreMedia CMS Extension to run any kind of Jobs in your Preview-CAE:
-* Import-/Export-Jobs,
-* CoreMedia-Utilities (Cleanup, Publish, ..)
-* create content-related reports
-* ...

-Especially in the CMCC-S product - hosted by CoreMedia - which allows no Unified-API-Clients in higher environments (UAT/Prod), you can use it as a task-scheduler/runtime-environment.

-Embedded actually in the `preview-cae` (but must not necessarily live there).

-It introduces the ContentType `ContentSync`, which is used as a Job-Definition with the following properties:

-  * `sourceContent` (multiple items are supported): Create a new resource of type `FolderProperties` and name it `_folderToSync` in the CMS folder you want export/sync (serves as a marker resource).
-Add this resource into the `sourceFolder`-Property.
-    Or just supply any other resource.
-  * `active`: Used to arm this job, when enabled and the resource was checked-in.
-This will also cause a check-out/-in of the resource by the provided `content-jobs.user` (see below).
-  * `localSettings.start-at` (optional): Supply a date at which this sync job should start.
-  * `localSettings.repeat-every` (optional):
-    * `HOUR`
-    * `DAY`
-    * `WEEK`
-  * `localSettings.job-type`: Select different types of syncs:
-    * `rssImport` (you must provide a `sourceContent`-CMFolderProperties resource named `_folderToSync`)
-    * `xmlImport` (you must provide a `localSettings.export-storage-url` fully qualified.
-E.g.: `s3://blackapp-content-sync/1234.zip`)
-    * `xmlExport` (you must provide a `localSettings.export-storage-url` base url.
-E.g.: `s3://blackapp-content-sync/`).
-This is the only job currently which logs to the `logOutput` aka "Execution protocol" field.
-    * `cleanXmlExportsInS3Bucket` (document me)
-    * `bulkPublish` (document me)
-    * `bulkUnpublish` (document me)
-  * `localSettings.export-storage-url`:
-    * file:///
-    * s3://
-    * http(s)://user:pass@host/path
-    You can use this property for
-      * `xmlExport`-Jobs to provide a storage location.
-      * `xmlImport`-Jobs to provide a zip with content to import.
-      * `cleanXmlExportsInS3Bucket`-Jobs to provide a s3-Bucket folder path like `s3://myBucketName/myStorageFolder/`
-    <br/><br/>

-    **Note:** If you want to use s3 buckets, keep in mind, that you can define only ONE bucket per system at the moment, because it is not possible to pass s3-credentials on the url or on any other way to CoreMedia's ServerExporter, except with this variables
+If you want to use s3 buckets, keep in mind, that you can define only ONE bucket per system at the moment, because it is not possible to pass s3-credentials on the url or on any other way to CoreMedia's ServerExporter, except with this variables
 * `AWS_REGION`,
 * `AWS_ACCESS_KEY_ID` and
 * `AWS_SECRET_ACCESS_KEY` in the system environment.

 You can set these variables in the docker ecosystem
   * in some docker-compose file like `global/deployment/docker/compose/default.yml` or
   * `apps/cae/docker/cae-preview/Dockerfile` directly (no other chance on CMCC-S).
 ---
   To make this extension work, you need to create a separate `content-sync`-admin-user, which creates a new version of each active ContentSync-Resource after a job run.
 You can provide the users name/pass with the following variables in the system environment or application.properties:
   * `CONTENTJOBS_USER` | `content-jobs.user=` and
   * `CONTENTJOBS_PASS` | `content-jobs.pass=`

   !!!
 IF THIS USER WAS NOT SET-UP, THE CAE WILL NOT BOOT !!!
   ---

-### Current Limitations (further development)
-* No content validation
-* No retry handling
-* No Connection-/Socket-Timeouts

 ## Integration into the CoreMedia Blueprints